PoeticPundit

 Tennial's cartooning was of highest rank and if his style seems familiar it might be because of his famed illustrations of Alice in Wonderland.

 Note that "Ireland" has no rhymes in the rhyming dictionary.
 Yet it's easy to rhyme, as often is the case with a multi-syllabic word and an inventive poet.
 Like "firebrand" or "tire stand."
-And I saw a typical liberal blog that mentioned the "chimp" that's the leader of the "liar band."
+And I saw a typical liberal blog that mentioned the that's the leader of the "liar band."

 top of page & navigation links